Installing Floor Trusses

 Parallel-chord floor trusses are more stable and span greater distances than stick framing, and speedier setup offsets their higher cost.

 Synopsis: Parallel-chord floor trusses span greater distances than dimensional lumber, but they call for slightly different framing techniques.
 This article shows how they should be installed and includes a sidebar on how openings in the floor should be handled.
+Find more information about working with engineered floor joists in the article: Floor-Framing Design

 As a framing contractor, I think speed and efficiency are my most important considerations.
 I’m not wasteful, but I don’t care as much about the cost of the material as the speed with which I can put it together.
 Although parallel-chord floor trusses are more expensive than conventional floor joists, my five-man crew can set the floor trusses for a 2800-sq.-ft. house and nail down the plywood subfloor all in one day, for labor savings of 25% over 2x joist installation.
 I believe those labor savings more than offset the extra expense.
 What’s more, I believe we end up with a stronger floor.